jayasuriyanicol/Application-Cloud-Developer/README.md

 - **Exercises** are organized by lesson.
 - Start with the _basics_ and gradually move to more **advanced** topics.
-- Every exercise is designed to reinforce your learning.
+- Every exercise is designed to reinforce practise coding part.

 ### ✅ Key Features